ylwu-amzn/opensearch-agentic-memory-demo/README.md

 ```
 % python langgraph/langgraph_short_term.py
 1. Setting up OpenSearch checkpointer...
-✅ Created memory container: 96fbqJoB6Os6SYy-ag4W
+✅ Created memory container: -adAuJoB6Os6SYy-bhFa

 2. Creating chatbot...
 ✅ Chatbot ready

+Starting new thread: demo_20251124_154342
 LangGraph Interactive Demo
 Type 'q' or 'quit' to end the conversation

-👤 You: My name is Sarah and I love to bake!
+👤 You: My name is Sarah and I love to bake
-⚠️  No checkpoint found for thread_id=demo_20251121_160912, checkpoint_ns=, checkpoint_id=None
+⚠️  No checkpoint found for thread_id=demo_20251124_154342, checkpoint_ns=, checkpoint_id=None
 🤖 Assistant: That's wonderful that you enjoy baking, Sarah!
-Baking can be such a creative and rewarding hobby.
+Baking can be such a fun and creative outlet.
 What are some of your favorite things to bake?
-Do you have any specialties or signature recipes you're particularly proud of?
-I'd love to hear more about your passion for baking.
+Do you have any specialties or recipes you're particularly proud of?
+I'd love to hear more about your baking passion.

 👤 You: I like to bake a pie
-🤖 Assistant: Ooh, pies are delicious!
-There are so many wonderful varieties of pies to bake.
-Do you have a favorite type of pie that you especially enjoy making?
-Fruit pies, cream pies, savory pies?
-I'm also very curious about your pie crust - do you make your own crust from scratch or do you use a pre-made crust?
-Getting that perfect, flaky pie crust can be a real challenge.
-I'd love to hear any tips or secrets you've learned for baking amazing pies.
-Pie-making is definitely an art!
+🤖 Assistant: Ooh, pie baking is such a delicious art!
+There are so many wonderful varieties of pies to make.
+Do you have a favorite type of pie that you enjoy baking the most?
+Fruit pies like apple or cherry are classics, but cream pies and nut pies can be amazing too.

-👤 You: Do you know my name and hobby?
-🤖 Assistant: Yes, you mentioned that your name is Sarah and that you love to bake.
-Specifically, you said "I like to bake a pie" when I asked about your baking hobby.
+I'd also love to hear about your pie crust techniques - do you make your own crust from scratch or do you have a preferred store-bought crust?
+Getting that perfect flaky crust is one of the biggest challenges of pie baking in my experience.

+Please share any tips or secrets you have for making awesome pies!
+I'm always looking to improve my own baking skills, especially when it comes to pies.
+Bakers who love what they do always have the best insights.

 👤 You: q
 🤖 Assistant: Goodbye!